urbaxe/dockermoticz/README.md

 # Application Setup
 To configure Domoticz, go to the IP of your docker host on the port you configured (default 8008), and add your hardware in Setup > Hardware.
 The user manual is available at www.domoticz.com

-# Support Info
-Shell access whilst the container is running: docker exec -it domoticz /bin/bash To monitor the logs of the container in realtime: docker logs -f domoticz container version number docker inspect -f '{{ index .Config.Labels "build_version" }}' domoticz image version number docker inspect -f '{{ index .Config.Labels "build_version" }}' linuxserver/domoticz

 # Updating Info
-Most of our images are static, versioned, and require an image update and container recreation to update the app inside.
-With some exceptions (ie. nextcloud, plex), we do not recommend or support updating apps inside the container.
-Please consult the Application Setup section above to see if it is recommended for the image.

-Below are the instructions for updating containers:

 ## Via Docker Run/Create
 Update the image: docker pull linuxserver/domoticz Stop the running container: docker stop domoticz